-Jack Marucci enters his 17th season as director of athletic training at LSU.
-Since joining the Tigers, Marucci's leadership and vision has moved LSU to the forefront of athletic training at the collegiate level.
+A leader in the field of athletic training, Jack Marucci enters his 20th season as director of athletic training at LSU.
+Since joining the Tigers, Marucci’s leadership and vision has moved LSU to the forefront of athletic training at the collegiate level.

 An experienced trainer with a strong background in collegiate athletics, Marucci helped design the Broussard Center for Athletic Training at Tiger Stadium as well as the one located in the Football Operations Building, which the football team operates out of on a daily basis.